Before you pack, check this list of items prohibited from entering particular countries and regions.

 1. Check your destination's customs requirements

 As every country has its own customs and quarantine regulations, reading our destination-specific customs advice pages is a must (although we cannot advise on all duties and taxes, so you will need to do some additional research).
-For example, some places, like the UK, require you to complete a ToR1 document to assess whether your shipment qualifies for duty-free entry.
+For example, some places, like the UK, require you to complete an additional document to assess whether your shipment qualifies for duty-free entry.
 Whereas, for others, you'll need to get a customs form stamped when passing through the airport.

 Also, many countries have unique laws banning the importation of particular items to protect the health of their citizens and the environment.
 Read our Prohibitive Goods page before packing to ensure your belongings pass through customs without a hitch.